Government of National Salvation: Formation

-Following the Axis invasion of Yugoslavia in April 1941, Germany placed Serbia proper under the authority of a military government to maintain control over important resources.
-Those included two major transportation routes, the Danube River waterway and the railroad line connecting Europe with Bulgaria and Greece, along with nonferrous metals that Serbia produced.
-The Germans set up a puppet government in order to not tie up a large amount of German manpower.
-The first puppet government was the short-lived Commissioner Government, established on 30 May 1941, under the leadership of Milan Aćimović.
+Following the Axis invasion of Yugoslavia in April 1941, Germany put Serbia proper under the authority of a military government to maintain control over important resources.
+Those included two major transportation routes, the Danube River waterway and the railroad line connecting Europe with Bulgaria and Greece, along with the nonferrous metals that Serbia produced.
+The Germans set up a puppet government to avoid tying up too much German manpower.
+The first puppet government was the short-lived Commissioner Government, established on 30 May 1941 under Milan Aćimović.
 He was an anti-communist and had been in contact with the German police before the war.
 His cabinet consisted of nine members, many of whom were former cabinet members under the Kingdom of Yugoslavia and were known to be pro-German.
-It lacked any real power and was no more than an instrument of the Germans.
+The regime lacked any real power and was no more than an instrument of the Germans.
+The Commissioner Government collapsed after Dimitrije Ljotić withdrew two of his ministers from the government.
+However, Aćimović entered Nedić's government as minister of interior.
 As communist partisans began an insurgency against the German occupiers and the Aćimović government, Harald Turner, an SS commander in the German military administration, suggested strengthening and reforming the administration.
 General Milan Nedić, formerly chief of general staff of the Royal Yugoslav Army, was selected to be the head of the new government.

 On 29 August 1941, Nedić was installed as the prime minister following the resignation of the Commissioner Administration.
 The Germans threatened to bring in Bulgarian troops to occupy the whole of Serbia, including Belgrade, if he did not accept.
+Nedić agreed only after the Germans persuaded Kosta Pećanac to place himself and his detachments at the disposal of the occupation regime.
 The regime was tolerated by a significant portion of the population and even enthusiastically supported by a part of the population and certain social strate, while it remained unpopular with a majority of the Serb people.
 Those who supported the regime came from the military class, the state bureaucracy, the Serbian intelligentsia and part of the general population.
 The popularity of the regime in part of the population was downplayed in the post-war era both by Serb nationalists and the official Yugoslav discourse.
 His first cabinet included fifteen members.
 The Germans were particularly impressed with his reputation as a man of authority, although the regime did not have any international standing even among the Axis powers.
 Although Heinrich Danckelmann, the Military Commander in Serbia, promised to give Nedić and his government a high degree of authority and independence, the deal was never written down, so the oral agreements were void after Danckelmann was replaced by General Franz Böhme.
 Although Turner attempted to convince Danckellmann's successors to grant the Government of National Salvation more power, his requests were ignored.
-They did allow him to organize a Serbian State Guard (Srpska državna straža, SDS), unifying the Serbian gendarmerie and other formations.
+They did allow him to organize a Serbian State Guard, unifying the Serbian gendarmerie and other formations.